pafloxy/stabmbqc-game/docs/content/rounds/r3-s1-prompt.md

 ---
 date-init: Friday, December 19th 2025, 9:52:05 am
-date-modified: Friday, December 19th 2025, 3:47:58 pm
+date-modified: Friday, December 19th 2025, 4:06:03 pm
 ---

-Pick the which logical unitary "was implemented" :
+Pick the which logical unitary "was implemented" when Charlie did the measurement: